sel4-cap/dev-kit-doc/seL4-doc/src/uboot_driver_library.md

 - A wrapper around the U-Boot code to provide an API for users of the library to interact with devices and manage library initialisation / shutdown.

-It should be noted that the library works with the intended security and isolation of seL4; capabilities to permit access to hardware devices and provide sufficient resources (e.g. heap and DMA memory) must be granted to components using the library.
+It should be noted that the library works with the intended security and isolation of seL4; capabilities to permit access to hardware devices and provide sufficient resources (e.g. heap and DMA memory) must be granted to components/protection domains using the library.

 ## Detailed Design Information